Wandmalfarbe/pandoc-latex-template/README.md

 - `caption-justification` (defaults to `raggedright`)

     justification setting for captions (uses the `justification` parameter of the [caption](https://ctan.org/pkg/caption?lang=en) package)
+- `toc-links` (defaults to `all`)

+    defines which part of an entry in the table of contents (TOC) is made into a link.
+Possible values include:

+    - `none`: Don't make the TOC into links at all.
+    - `section`: Only make the section/chapter titles into links.
+    - `page`: Only make the page numbers into links.
+    - `all`: Make both the section/chapter titles and the page numbers into links.
 - `toc-own-page` (defaults to `false`)

     begin new page after table of contents, when `true`